-In this step, you’ll need to choose whether or not your products need to be prepped before shipping into Amazon.
-This could mean it needs to be placed in a poly bag, labeled, or bubble wrapped.
+In this step, you’ll need to choose whether or not your products need to be prepped before shipping to Amazon.
+This could mean it needs to be placed in a poly bag, labeled, or bubble-wrapped.

 You will select the type of product from a drop down menu.
 As an example, I will choose “baby products.”

 Amazon will let you know here what type of prep your type of product requires.
 If your product doesn’t fall under one of the categories shown in the drop-down menu, then you won’t need to prep.